 2020 was quite the year.
 In a pivotal election cycle, we witnessed the global spread of COVID-19, an acute respiratory illness caused by the coronavirus, while civil unrest shook us to the core.
 Collectively, it’s safe to say that we’re looking forward to closing out a year unlike anything we’ve ever experienced.
 But, here’s something to consider: in the midst of this turbulent year, God is still moving; He’s still healing and making provisions.

 Are you in a rush to welcome 2021?
 How you choose to end the year can greatly impact how you transition into the next.
-In efforts to finish this year strong, let’s shift our focus.
+In effort to finish this year strong, let’s shift our focus.
 Here’s how resilient leaders and entrepreneurs can end 2020 well:

 1. I Reframe your thoughts.